nosana-ci/workshop/assignments/polygon_guild/README.md

-# Web3 Labs
+# Polygon Guild

-Welcome to the Web3 Labs assignment!
+Welcome to the Polygon Guild assignment!
-In this workshop you'll learn how to automate the deployment of Solidity contracts on the Polygon test network.
+In this workshop, you'll learn how to automate the deployment of Solidity contracts on the Polygon test network.

-We'll go over core pipeline components, apply tthem with Hardhat tooling, and do so in a Nosana pipeline!
+We'll go over core pipeline components, apply them with Hardhat tooling, and do so in a Nosana pipeline!

 ## Assignment overview